MatokUK/hasekell-book/07/readme.md

 Hint: first write down the type of the two functions.

 ### 06
-A higher-order function `unfold` that encapsulates a simple pattern of reccursion for producing a list can be defined as follows:
+A higher-order function `unfold` that encapsulates a simple pattern of recursion for producing a list can be defined as follows:

 ```